JhonaCodes/result_controller/README.md

 ### Complete API Client Example

-Here's a more complete example showing how to use the Result Handler in an API client:
+Here's a more complete example showing how to use the Result Controller in an API client:

 ```dart
 class ApiClient {